kevinohuchukwu/4.-Biomarkers-in-AD-Diagnosis2023/README.md

 ## Understanding the data
 Understanding the data in this context involves the following key observations and insights:
 ### Segregation of Data
-1. Baseline and Non-Baseline Data:
+### Baseline and Non-Baseline Data
-*	The dataset is divided into two distinct classifications:
+The dataset is divided into two distinct classifications:
 *	Baseline data: Includes 2,155 entries where the variable 'VISCODE' is 'bl'.
 This represents the initial condition of participants before any interventions or noticeable disease progression.
 *	Non-baseline data: Contains 11,760 entries where 'VISCODE' is not 'bl', representing follow-up observations.
-*	The analysis prioritizes baseline data to focus on participants' initial states.
+The analysis prioritizes baseline data to focus on participants' initial states.

-2. Variable Focus:
+### Variable Focus
-*	Key variables of interest include:
+Key variables of interest include:
 *	AGE
 *	PTGENDER
 *	APOE4
 *	Baseline-related measures.

 ### Preliminary Insights
 3. Participants:
 *	The dataset comprises 2,155 unique patients, each identified by 'PTID'.
 *	Among 26 visit codes, 'VISCODE' is primarily 'bl', reinforcing the emphasis on baseline data.
-#### 	ADNI-2 Trial Insights:
+#### 	ADNI-2 Trial Insights
-*	The trial includes 710 participants and focuses on cognitive conditions at varying stages:
+*	The trial includes 710 participants and focuses on cognitive conditions at varying stages.
-#####  SMC (Significant Memory Concern):
+#####  SMC (Significant Memory Concern)
 *	Participants self-reported memory issues but scored within a normal cognitive range (CDR = 0).
 *	These participants showed no persistent memory loss or forgetfulness.
-*	CN (Cognitively Normal):
+*	CN (Cognitively Normal).
 *	Participants with no significant cognitive impairment.
-*	MCI (Mild Cognitive Impairment):
+*	MCI (Mild Cognitive Impairment).
 *	Further classified into early (EMCI) and late (LMCI) subtypes.
 *	Represents cognitive decline stages without severe memory loss.

 ## Purpose and Objectives
-### 	Research Goals:
+### 	Research Goals
 *	The focus is on identifying initial conditions and understanding the baseline characteristics of participants.
 *	The analysis aims to:
     *	Address potential concerns or data gaps.